Federico Krutwig

 Federico Krutwig Sagredo (Getxo, 15 May 1921 – Bilbao, 15 November 1998) was a Spanish Basque writer, philosopher, politician, and author of several books, with Vasconia standing out in the political domain for its influence in the early stages of ETA, and as an advocate of classic Labourdin for the standardization of Basque.
-He distanced from Sabino Arana's brand of Basque nationalism, emphasizing language instead of race as pivotal for the Basque nation.
+He distanced himself from Sabino Arana's brand of Basque nationalism, emphasizing language instead of race as pivotal for the Basque nation.

 Along with Felix Likiniano, he tried to create some resistance to Franco's dictatorial regime after the Spanish Civil War.
 The thought of both authors, melding Basque nationalism and anarchism gave birth to a minor political current known as Anarkoabertzalism (Anarcho-independentism), which eventually merged within the hybrid of Marxism and Anarchism known as Autonomism.

 Biography

 Federico Krutwig was born on 15 May 1921 in Getxo, the son of a bourgeois family of German origin.
 He taught himself the Basque language.
 He joined the Basque-Language Academy in 1943, where he favoured the standardisation of Basque around the Labourdine dialect of the first printed books in Basque, and with an etymological orthography.
-However, the Academy preferred the Guipuscoan dialect as the basis of Standard Basque.
+However, the academy preferred the Guipuscoan dialect as the basis of Standard Basque.
 Krutwig's Basque language standardisation proposal was not to be applied beyond the members of the Jakintza Baitha ("House of Knowledge") Hellenophile society.

 In 1952, after rejecting Luis Villasante joining the Basque-Language Academy, and after his criticisms of the position of the Catholic Church in reference to the Basque language, he went into exile in France.
 Once in Donibane-Lohizune he contacted members of the movement Jagi-Jagi.
 In 1963 he edited the book Vasconia, in which he questioned part of the traditional Basque nationalism of Sabino Arana and proposed a new Basque nationalism.

 Krutwig collaborated with ex-militants of EGI and theorized about the use of violence for political purposes.
 In 1964 he was expelled from France and moved to Brussels, Belgium.
 Here he made contact with members of ETA.
 He elaborated some memoranda for ETA's V at Guethary, and put ETA in contact with the Czech weapon industry.
 In 1975 he abandoned ETA and established his residency back in Spain in Zarauz, to dedicate himself exclusively to literary production.